Otoplasty in London & UK

 Ear correction or ear corrective surgery is a generalised term to describe a range of surgical procedures for correction of the size or shape of the ear from a number of potential causes, which include congenital causes and trauma.
 Ear correction surgery is commonly performed for babies who are born with either very small or congenitally absent ears (also known as microtia).
 This type of surgery is often performed quite early on so as to minimise any disruption to the Child’s hearing.
 Most commonly, a prosthesis can be used or a more extensive reconstructive procedure to rebuild the congenitally deficient ear.

 Traumatic injury to the air is relatively common and is most commonly due to biting injuries or lacerations, and these types of injuries are most commonly dealt with in the emergency department.
-Where there is a potential infection risk, the ear is often left to heal before a later reconstructive procedure is performed and utilises similar surgical methods for those used to treat congenital ear deformities.
+Where there is a potential infection risk, the ear is often left to heal before a later reconstructive procedure is performed, and similar surgical methods are utilised for those used to treat congenital ear deformities.

-In some cases, the procedure of ear piercing may lead to a localised infection which can sometimes affect the ear cartilage, and this can lead to changes in the structure of the ear.
+In some cases, the ear piercing procedure may lead to a localised infection, which can sometimes affect the ear cartilage, leading to changes in the ear’s structure.
 In the most complex cases, the surgeon may need to use rib cartilage to reconstruct the damaged ear.

-The cauliflower ear is a significant post-traumatic ear deformity caused by repetitive trauma to the ear leading to small microhemorrhages with repeated injuries and is common in contact sports such as rugby.
+The cauliflower ear is a significant post-traumatic ear deformity caused by repetitive trauma to the ear, leading to small microhemorrhages with repeated injuries, and is common in contact sports such as rugby.
 As the injury is often neglected, the ear often becomes hard and scarred, giving rise to the characteristic cauliflower appearance.
 The condition can also develop with boxes.
-The surgical approach for treating a cauliflower ear involves correcting the overlying skin on top of the cartilage and removing some of the underlying scar tissue.
+The surgical approach to treating a cauliflower ear involves correcting the overlying skin on top of the cartilage and removing some underlying scar tissue.

 With the rise of skin cancer, the exposed parts of the face and ear are most at risk.
 In the case of skin cancer affecting the ear, the condition is effectively treated with surgical excision combined with a reconstructive procedure.